 (Fee waived for Sustaining Artist Members)

-*Join the KVAA (sliding scale starts at $40 a year) and be eligible for the lower fee and you enjoy a lower commission rate if your work sells (35% for members, 50% for nonmembers).
+*Become a member of the Harlow (sliding scale starts at $40 a year) and be eligible for the lower fee and you enjoy a lower commission rate if your work sells (35% for members, 50% for nonmembers).

 Original Art Only — Only original or originally printed works will be admitted; photocopies, color, or computer generated copies are not acceptable for entry.
 Giclee reproductions are not eligible.